saeg/jaguar/README.md

 ## **J**av**A** covera**G**e fa**U**lt loc**A**lization **R**ank

-This tool implements the Spectrum-based Fault Localization (SFL) technique for java programs.
+Jaguar implements the Spectrum-based Fault Localization (SFL) technique for Java programs.

-This technique consist of colecting the coverage for each test and calculate a suspicious score for each element (dua or line) of the code, mainly considering how often it ran on failing and passing tests.
+This technique consists of collecting the coverage for each test and calculate a suspicious score for each element (dua or line) of the code, mainly considering how often it ran on failing and passing tests.

-It implements 10 known heuristics to calculate such suspicous score.
+It implements 10 known heuristics to calculate such suspicious score.

 ## Development